-We define operator functions as JavaScript functions that are a manifestation of primitive actions, complete with conditional checks to detect fulfillment of pre-requisites, and if required, wait loops to wait for pre-requisite fulfillment.
+We define operator functions as JavaScript functions that are a manifestation of primitive actions, complete with conditional checks to detect fulfillment of pre-requisites, and if required wait loops to wait for pre-requisite fulfillment.
 Execution affects the narrative state by creating an event upon completion.

 2. Method functions: Each AND/OR node in the HTN represents a sub-task.
 AND sub-tasks can be completed in exactly one way by performing all of the sub-tasks/primitive actions directly beneath it.
 OR sub-tasks can be performed in more than one way, since execution of any sub-task/primitive action directly beneath an OR node is a valid decomposition for the sub-task.

 We define method functions as JavaScript functions that are a collection of AND/OR nodes in the HTN.
 When a method function represents an AND node, it calls subordinate method or operator functions in a specific order as specified by the HTN.
 Each of the functions must return successfully for the method function to return success.
 When a method function represents an OR node, it calls each subordinate method function or operator function specified by the HTN.
 If a function returns successfully, the method function itself returns success.
 If all functions return unsuccessfully, the method function returns a failure to find a (sub)plan.

 In our implementation of method functions for OR nodes, we use a random order to call subordinate functions.
-Normally each subordinate function is assigned an equal probability, and a random number r, $0 \le r \le 1$ , governs which of the functions is selected for execution.
+This allows us to implement both causal relationships as well as probabilistic occurrence of narrative events.
+Normally each subordinate function is assigned an equal probability, and a random number r, $0 \le r \le 1$, governs which of the functions is selected for execution.
 We could, however, assign the functions different probabilities to simulate the probabilistic occurrence of narrative events.
 Additionally, by affecting the probability of execution of the possible subordinate functions, we can implement causal relationships in the narrative.

 3. Task functions: Each goal node in the HTN is an AND/OR node that represents the task we are trying to decompose.
 We define task functions as special method functions that only call other method or operator functions and cannot be called by any other function.
-A task function serves as the entry point for our planner when finding a plan decomposition for an HTN.
+A task function serves as the entry point for our planner, and is the first function that will be called when finding a plan decomposition for an HTN.
 A plan is identified successfully only if all functions called by a task function return successfully.

-After representing nodes in each entity HTN using the functions described above, we create a task list as a JavaScript array of task functions, one for each entity in the narrative.
+After representing nodes in each HTN using the functions described above, we create a task list as a JavaScript array of task functions, one for each entity in the narrative.
 This task list, along with the narrative state map and the operator and method functions serve as input for the planning stage.

-4.2.
-Planning
+4.2 Planning